WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 ### Bonus tip: Macro preprocessing

-If your C(++) code has macros, you might get better results by enabling some [preprocessing in Doxygen](https://www.doxygen.nl/manual/preprocessing.html) through some extra configuration in `conf.py`.
+If your C(++) code has macros, especially ones that expand to `__attribute` or other items that change the signature of the function you're documenting, you may find that these degrade the appearance of the result from Doxygen.
+In these cases, you might get better results by enabling some [preprocessing in Doxygen](https://www.doxygen.nl/manual/preprocessing.html) through some extra configuration in `conf.py` and making them expand to something more friendly, such as the empty string.

-For example, BridgeStan has a `BS_PUBLIC` macro which is used to mark functions as exported from a shared library.
-Doxygen doesn't like the `__attribute` and `__declspec` attributes that this expands to by default, so we use the following to define it away:
+For example, BridgeStan has a `BS_PUBLIC` macro which is used to mark functions as exported from a shared library (using `__attribute` and `__declspec`).
+The following configuration in `conf.py` tells Doxygen to preprocess the code before parsing, and in particular to replace `BS_PUBLIC` with nothing:

 ```python
 breathe_doxygen_config_options = {